alexdevero/alex-devero-blog/__drafts__/draft--null-undefined-in-javascript.md

 These two data types are not the same.
 If you want to avoid many problems, avoid testing for loose equality.
 Instead of loose equality, test for strict equality.
 When you test for [strict equality] JavaScript doesn't perform type coercion.
 Strict check will compare not only the value but also the data type.

 `undefined` and `null` in JavaScript are different data types.
 This means that strict equality test will tell you, correctly, that these two are not the same.
-Let's take a look at each data type separately.

 ```JavaScript
 // Testing for loose equality: